 Because store-bought guacamole has too much packaging and potentially strange ingredients; and bad homemade guacamole is sad.

 At my local supermarket, I am always struck by the expansiveness of the pre-made guacamole section.
 What I see there is a lot of packaging ... and guacamole that tastes undelicious, most likely because of the added ingredients ensuring that it doesn't oxidize and turn brown.
-And really, nothing beats homemade guacamole – and since National Avocado Day is upon us, I thought I'd share my tricks.
+And really, nothing beats homemade guacamole – and so with that in mind, I thought I'd share my tricks.

 Regardless of cultivar, both unripe and overripe avocados don't do any justice to guacamole.
 Not ripe enough and the texture suffers, too ripe and the flavor can go funky.
 For the perfect Goldilocks fruit, look for dark skin and a little resistance when the avocado is gently pressed.
 If it's hard or feels mushy inside, you know it's under or over ripe.
 Your best bet is to buy unripened avocados in advance and let them sit out at home to ripen, thus avoiding the bruises from the exuberant squeezes of shoppers testing them.